 Singapore cryptocurrency proprietary trading business

-Our Australia-based Client approached Healy Consultants Group PLC in March 2021 with a request to setup either a Maltese or Singaporean cryptocurrency trading company, and subsequently assist with opening two crypto-currency bank accounts.
+Our Australia-based Client approached Healy Consultants Group in March 2021 with a request to setup either a Maltese or Singaporean cryptocurrency trading company, and subsequently assist with opening two crypto-currency bank accounts.

 Our Client informed us he would not have any Clients as he would only be trading his own funds.
 Our Client also wanted to know what crypto-currency exchanges we could recommend.
 Crypto-friendly exchanges that work well with banks, and which provide both SEPA and SWIFT facilities to crypto-related entities.
 He needed these because he would later need to transfer all his fiat currencies to Australia.